 Named after Gene Hackman’s classic 1970s movie, the French Connection is the best of France and Italy in a glass.
-The rich fruit, spice, and wooded flavors of Cognac collide with the sweet almond flavor of Amaretto.
+The rich fruit, spice, and wooded flavours of Cognac collide with the sweet almond flavour of Amaretto.
 No one knows who first mixed the two spirits, but the cocktail was an instant hit.
 It’s a perfect example of simplicity that lets the two ingredients sing.
 Choose a good quality Cognac for this one, because there’s nowhere for a subpar spirit to hide.

 The Manhattan is one of the cocktail greats, and it has been ever since its invention at New York’s Manhattan Club.
 For more than a hundred years, it’s delighted drinkers with its mix of rye whiskey, sweet vermouth, and orange bitters.
 It’s a heady blend of liquor but deliciously smooth, and the Cognac version is even more luxurious.
 The vermouth intensifies the fruit and spice in the Cognac, while the orange bitters provide a rounding foil to the sweetness.

 Believe it or not, the French 75 is another cocktail that was originally made with Cognac instead of gin.
 It makes sense considering it was invented in the roaring 20s when excess was standard practice.
 You can almost imagine the inventor thinking, ‘How can I make this glorious French Cognac even more palatable?
 I know, let’s mix it with some French Champagne!’
 Even by today’s standards, it seems over-the-top, but the combination works brilliantly.
 The Champagne lightens up the Cognac and together creates one of the best Cognac cocktails you’ve ever tasted.

 7. Cognac Margarita